 The site is a mosaic of several habitats.
-The majority of the site is classified as Buildings and artificial surfaces (BL3), with areas of amenity grassland (GA2) and treelines (WL2) mainly along the boundaries of the site.
+The majority of the site is classified as Buildings and artificial surfaces (BL3), with areas of amenity grassland (GA2) and treelines (WL2) mainly along the boundaries of the site with improved agricultural grassland (GA1) to the west of the existing development.
 The external development proposals of the rear extension and minor re-grading and landscaping are only concerned with areas of the site that are categorised as Buildings and artificial surfaces (BL3) and amenity grassland (GA2).
 Figure 4.3 below show the habitats present on site.
-The approximate location of the rear extension is shown in yellow in Figure 4.3.